 Conversions may take many forms, depending on your business/organizational model, including:

-Conversion optimization is the process of modifying your site's target landing pages in ways that will inspire a greater number of site visitors to take the desired actions.
+Conversion rate optimization (CRO) is the process of modifying your site's target landing pages in ways that will inspire a greater number of site visitors to take the desired actions.
 This process borrows from several areas of web development, including: